 POLE DANCING

-Spotting Techniques in Pole Dancing: Ensuring Safety and Support
+Pole Dance Spotting Techniques: Ensuring Safety and Support

-The Importance of Spotting Techniques in Pole Dancing: Ensuring Safety and Support
+Pole Dance Spotting Techniques: Ensuring Safety and Support

 Written by Tracey Simmonds

 Spotting is a crucial responsibility of pole fitness instructors to ensure the safety and support of their students.
-In this comprehensive guide, we delve into the key aspects of spotting techniques in pole dancing.
-From understanding when to spot a student to determine the appropriate level of support, we explore the best practices to create a risk-free and empowering environment in pole fitness.
+In this comprehensive guide, we delve into the key aspects of pole dance spotting.
+From understanding when to spot a student to determining the appropriate level of support, we explore the best practices to create a risk-free and empowering environment in pole fitness.

 One of the key responsibilities of the pole fitness instructor is spotting.
 We have summarised the key aspects of the safe spotting technique below.